LucasDelfino92/morrowindsharp/readme.md

 - Reddit: [Sigourn](https://www.reddit.com/user/Sigourn)
 - RPG Codex: [Sigourn](https://rpgcodex.net/forums/index.php?members/sigourn.21476/)

+I don't have a Patreon, so don't let yourself be fooled!

 ## About

 > To play Morrowind# is to play Morrowind the way *I* want to play it.